Vietnam.vn - Nền tảng quảng bá Việt Nam

 Alongside the sports competitions is a festival celebrating creativity and inclusion for people with disabilities.
 Among them, an exhibition called When Attitudes Take Form highlights the talents of 13 artists with intellectual disabilities.

 The Eisenberg family (living in the US) has long supported artists with disabilities.
 The family has a daughter named Jesse, who also had intellectual problems about 20 years ago, so they began collecting and introducing works by artists with similar circumstances.
 Over time, they have built a special collection of this art genre.
 In addition, the family also actively promotes and donates works to large organizations.
-Works by disabled artists in this exhibition are also displayed at the San Francisco Museum of Modern Art, the New York Museum of Modern Art and many other prestigious museums.
+Works by artists with disabilities in this exhibition are also displayed at the San Francisco Museum of Modern Art, the New York Museum of Modern Art and many other prestigious museums.

 Comment (0)